VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `IoHeat <IoHeat>`_: Tidal heating of Io as a function of eccentricity and obliquity according to equilibrium tide theory.
 [EqTide, VSPACE]

+`MagmOc_Trappist1g <MagmOc_Trappist1g>`_: Trappist-1 g's magma evolution, including tidal and radiogenic heating.
+[AtmEsc, EqTide, MagmOc, RadHeat, Stellar]

 `STEEP <STEEP>`_: Tidal evolution of a binary star, including the instability radius for circumbinary planets.
 [EqTide, STELLAR]

 `TidalEarth <TidalEarth>`_: Coupled internal/orbital/tidal evolution of Earth if it were in the habitable zone of a low mass star and tidally heated.
 [EqTide, RadHeat, ThermInt]